sarah-maris/FEND-Neighborhood-Map/README.md

 Locations can be sorted by category type by clicking on a category in the sidebar

-You can also filter by name or type of establishment.
+Locations can also filtered by name or keyword (cuisine, type of establishment etc.)

 #####Key Features
 * Google Maps used to display data
 * Knockoutjs library used to update data as it changes
-* Firebase is used to store data
+* Firebase used to store data on locations and favorites
 * Location data from Yelp
 * Weather data from Wunderground
 * Sidebar accordion using Knockoutjs custom bindings